DeVillax/PicoCTF19/Forensics/What Lies Within/README.md

 ## Description

-Theres something in the building.
+There's something in the building.
 Can you retrieve the flag?

 ## Hints

-- There is data encoded somewhere, there might be an online decoder
+There is data encoded somewhere, there might be an online decoder

 ## Points
 150